Will London remain a leader in international arbitration?

 However, with courts around the world in cities such as Dubai, Dublin and Paris competing in the area of international dispute resolution, London-based commercial lawyers are increasingly worried that the city will lose out due to the "huge dollop (bit) of uncertainty" that Brexit adds into the system, according to Law Society vice-chair and Clifford Chance partner Simon Davis.

 Legal English UK Executive Trainer Michael Davies states that pan-European organisations are comfortable initiating legal proceedings in the UK because most EU states will enforce judgment from a UK court.
 "If Brexit happens, that will create tremendous problems."

-In a speech last week at the offices of law firm Herbert Smith Freehills, Justice Secretary David Gauke said he hoped for an “ambitious, broad, deep and mutually beneficial future relationship across trade and economic cooperation, law enforcement and criminal justice, foreign and security policy and wider areas of cooperation”.
+In a speech last week at the offices of law firm Herbert Smith Freehills, former Justice Secretary David Gauke said he hoped for an “ambitious, broad, deep and mutually beneficial future relationship across trade and economic cooperation, law enforcement and criminal justice, foreign and security policy and wider areas of cooperation”.

 Lawyers from firms such as Norton Rose and Swiss law firm Lalive, which is opening a new London office in the expectation that more internation arbitration cases will be coming to the UK, are more optimistic.
 Marc Veit, a partner of the firm said: “London’s attractiveness may even increase after the UK has left the EU as it may be perceived as a more neutral venue as is the case with Switzerland outside the EU.”

 Many lawyers are still worried about what the future holds, particularly when politicians seemingly have no idea of what happens next.

 London School of Legal English is the leader in language courses for commercial lawyers.
 Find out more by contacting us.